SudoSaturn/ShellDup/INSTALL.md

 ## Troubleshooting

 ### "git not found"

 Install Xcode Command Line Tools:

 ```bash
 xcode-select --install
 ```

-### "go not found"
-Download and install Go from: https://go.dev/dl/

 ### Permission denied during install

 The script will prompt for your sudo password at the very beginning.
 This is needed to:

 - Install kitty to `/Applications`